 Unconsciously I knew if I tried talk therapy it may help a pinch but the idea of it didn’t feel right to me because I had an inkling what was going on inside of me was much, much deeper and was stored in my subconscious mind.

 And once again, my intuition was right.
-This is why I created The Method™, which encompasses the physical, emotional and energetic layers of the body because to be honest with you, if you have any type of chronic health issue, it’s not going to heal by only treating the physical with food and pills and green juices and supplements.
+This is why I created my next level of work, which encompasses the physical, emotional and energetic layers of the body because to be honest with you, if you have any type of chronic health issue, it’s not going to heal by only treating the physical with food and pills and green juices and supplements.
 Sure, that can help and yes that’s a part of the equation but it’s not the whole shebang.
-The feedback we’ve received from clients doing The Method™, which is taught in my retreats (information below), has been mind-blowing and has inspired me to teach it in my retreats to give you the missing pieces to solve your health issues once and for all.

 How Trauma Impacts Your Health